 Councilor Dober inquired if removing anti-social behavior on the Marketplace would give the Police any authority to protect an individual who felt uncomfortable because of social norms.
 Chief Schirling stated the change would not affect enforcement capabilities but would impact the City Attorney's ability to uphold constitutional ground if there were a challenge to the ordinance.
 Assistant City Attorney Meyer stated there was no operational authority that came from the proposed ordinance.
 The only way someone could be issued a notice of trespass was if they participated in the prohibited activities listed in the ordinance.
 Removing those two provisions did not change that fact.
 Councilor Dober stated that removing those clauses did change the intent of the ordinance.
 He felt that the ordinance should be broad enough to help everyone in a situation where they felt uncomfortable.
-Assistant City Attorney Meyer stated when a Police Officer was called to a situation the individual must be violating one of the four prohibited activities to issue a notice of trespass in addition to ticketing them.
-The underlying concept was still expressed in the findings and purpose section even with those two portions stricken.
+Assistant City Attorney Meyer stated when a Police Officer was called to a situation the individual must be violating one of the four prohibited activities at the findings and purpose section even with those two portions stricken.
 Councilor Dober stated that his concern was that if they were challenged in Court, that portion of the reasoning would be removed.
 He felt they should do all they could for each situation by removing the sections about intent.